guusj/books/Warbreaker_BrandonSanderson.md

 He didn’t bother making the scarf have human shape, didn’t need to use a bit of his hair or skin for a focus—though he did have to draw the color from his shirt.
 Vasher met Vahr’s resigned eyes.
 “Strangle things,” Vasher Commanded, fingers touching the quivering scarf.
 It twisted immediately, pulling away a large—yet now inconsequential—amount of Breath.
 The scarf quickly wrapped around Vahr’s neck, tightening, choking him.
-Vahr didn’t struggle or gasp, he simply watched Vasher with hatred until his eyes bulged and he died.
+Vahr didn’t struggle or gasp; he simply watched Vasher with hatred until his eyes bulged and he died.
 Hatred.
 Vasher had known enough of that in his time.
 He quietly reached up and recovered his Breath from the scarf, then left Vahr dangling in his cell.
-Vasher passed quietly though the prison, marveling at the color of the woods and the stones.
+Vasher passed quietly through the prison, marveling at the color of the woods and the stones.
 After a few moments of walking, he noticed a new color in the hallway.
 Red.
 He stepped around the pool of blood—which was seeping down the inclined dungeon floor—and moved into the guard room.
 The three guards lay dead.
 One of them sat in a chair.
 Nightblood, still mostly sheathed, had been rammed through the man’s chest.
 About an inch of a dark black blade was visible beneath the silver sheath.
 Vasher carefully slid the weapon fully back into its sheath.
 He did up the clasp.
 _I did very well today_, a voice said in his mind.